benisai/Openwrt-Monitoring/README.md

  >Install iptmon, wrtbwmon and luci-wrtbwmon

- >Copy custom scripts from git to /usr/bin/ on the router
+ >Copy custom scripts from this git to /usr/bin/ on the router

  >Copy custom LUA files from this git to /usr/lib/lua/prometheus-collectors on the router.